Azure/azure-sphere-samples/Samples/PrivateNetworkServices/README.md

 The sample requires the following hardware:

-* [Seeed MT3620 Development Kit](https://aka.ms/azurespheredevkits) or other hardware that implements the [MT3620 Reference Development Board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design.
+- An [Azure Sphere development board](https://aka.ms/azurespheredevkits) that supports the [Sample Appliance](../../HardwareDefinitions) hardware requirements.

-**Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
-To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the CMakeLists.txt file.
-For detailed instructions, see the [README file in the HardwareDefinitions folder](../../../HardwareDefinitions/README.md).
+   **Note:** By default, the sample targets the [Reference Development Board](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design, which is implemented by the Seeed Studios MT3620 Development Board.
+To build the sample for different Azure Sphere hardware, change the value of the TARGET_HARDWARE variable in the `CMakeLists.txt` file.
+For detailed instructions, see the [Hardware Definitions README](../../HardwareDefinitions/README.md) file.

 ## Setup